Strategic Priority 1

 20%

-1 not started, 4 in progress, 1 completed.
-56% complete for this priority.
+1 not started, 4 in progress, 1 completed, 56 percent complete overall

 Our Instructor Series is a semester of webinars for instructors who are looking for ways to enhance their teaching practice.
-In preparation for the the fall 2022 semester, we made adjustments to the Series by having sessions hosted by instructors, instead of CITL staff.
-This created opportunities for instructors to share their research and other work with peers to help advance teaching and learning practices across the university.
-View our series playlist.
+Since fall 2022, adjustments to the Series included having sessions hosted by instructors, instead of CITL staff.
+This change has continued and has created opportunities for instructors to share their research and other work with peers to help advance teaching and learning practices across the university.
+View our recorded series playlist.

 Each year, CITL administers the President's Awards for Excellence in Teaching and Post-Graduate Supervision.
 In an effort to create more visibility of our institution's award winners, we have been working to incorporate recipients into both the governance and programming of Memorial's annual Teaching and Learning Conference.
 In planning for the 2022 conference, we introduced a new faculty co-chair role that, going forward, will co-lead the event with a CITL co-chair.
 A faculty co-chair will be selected each year from the pool of Memorial's award-winning faculty members.